- Aditi SarafAditi SarafUtrecht University

 The term “frontier” is generally taken to mean an area separating two countries, or a territorial limit beyond which lies wilderness.
 But frontier is also used symbolically to refer to the limit of knowledge and understanding of a particular area, as in “frontiers of science” or in the idea of outer space as the “final frontier.”
 A certain elasticity therefore inheres in the term.
 Scholarship on frontiers generally examines geographical and cultural “peripheries”—zones that are viewed both as political barriers and sites of contact and exchange.
 However, the frontier as an empirical object as well as a scholarly heuristic is intertwined with long and often violent histories of colonialism, imperialism, and resistance.
 Anthropological concepts of the frontier are developed in relation to neighboring terms such as border, boundary, and line and methodologies for its empirical investigation in relation to other social science disciplines like history, international relations, geography, and gender studies.
 Drawing on a multidisciplinary perspective, ethnographic research aims to destabilize conventional notions of the frontier as the limit of settlement or as a space of statelessness, anarchy, or disorder in order to attend to the diverse cultural and political institutions that produce distinctive ideas of sovereignty, mobility, commerce, and community in such spaces.

-The term “frontier” is generally taken to mean a geographical and political zone separating two countries or territorial limit beyond which lies wilderness.
-But frontiers are also used to refer to the limit of knowledge or understanding of a particular area, as in “frontiers of science” or in the idea of outer space as the “final frontier” (Messeri 2016).
-A certain elasticity thus inheres in the term.
-Frontier refers both to concrete physical spaces and symbolic thresholds, invoking ideas of separation and contestation, conquest, and negotiated exchange.
-The term is imbricated in long and problematic histories of imperial, colonial, and capitalist expansion and ingress and has enjoyed a conceptual revival of late.
+Frontiers refer both to concrete physical spaces and symbolic thresholds that mark the limits of knowledge and understanding, such as the idea of outer space as the “final frontier” (Messeri 2016).
+Frontiers invoke ideas of separation and contestation, conquest, and negotiated exchange imbricated in long and problematic histories of imperial, colonial, and capitalist expansion and ingress.
+The term has enjoyed a conceptual revival of late.
 Events of the previous century such as the world wars and the struggles for decolonization reconfigured old frontiers, as did the end of the Cold War, the collapse of the Soviet Union, and the accelerated globalization of the 1990s.

 Despite holding out promises of a “supranational” and “borderless” world, over time the increased circulation of goods, capital, and labor ironically led to the expansion and tightening of border surveillance and security regimes (Andrijasevic and Walters 2010; Jones 2016; Brown 2010; Fassin 2011).
 Intransigent or mutable, frontiers have gained traction in both public and scholarly discourse.
 Researchers have also rekindled interest in frontiers as spaces of indeterminacy and volatility, with the frontiers of former empires—Ottoman, Russian, Qing, and British– emerging as geopolitical flashpoints in the Balkans, Syria, Afghanistan, Tibet, Xinjiang, and Kashmir (to name a few).
 As such, frontier and borderland studies have proliferated in a number of academic fields such as history, geography, political science, sociology, and anthropology (Anderson 1996; Baud and Van Schendel 1997; Donnan and Wilson 1994, 1999; Martinez 1994; Paasi 2005; Prescott 1987; Wastl-Walter 2011; Wilson and Donnan 2012).